 Aali Qapu Palace in Naghsh Jahan Square of Isfahan is one of the most beautiful examples of Safavid architecture.
 Aali Qapu building attracts the attention of many domestic and foreign visitors with its outstanding architecture and remarkable decorations by famous Iranian artists.
 The most important parts of Aali Qapu Palace are the entrance to the palace, luxurious halls, music hall on the top floor and prominent works of art in different parts of the palace.
 The main foundations of this mansion are built of wood, and this adds to the architectural appeal of this place.

-Aali Qapu Palace is one of the most important historical monuments left from the Safavid era in Isfahan.
-This sight is located on the west side of Naghsh-e Jahan Square, in front of Sheikh Lotfollah Mosque.
+The Aali Qapu Palace is one of the buildings that have undergone many changes during decades and it was expanded during the reign of Shah Abbas the great and was officially used for formal occasions, gatherings, meetings and also a royal balcony to watch games and cometions.
+This site is located on the west side of Naghsh-e Jahan Square, in front of Sheikh Lotfollah Mosque.
 In the past, the Aali Qapo mansion was also referred to as the "blessed government house" or the "palace of the government".
-Aali Qapo Palace has an area of 1800 square meters and 6 floors.
+The Palace has an area of 1800 square meters and 6 floors.

 The word "Aali Qapu" consists of two parts, Aali and Qapu, which together mean "High Gate".
 Aali Qapu Palace, with its beautiful wood-based architecture, is one of the largest and most magnificent buildings of its time and was built in the early 17th century.
 It is a 6-storey building with a height of about 48 meters.
 In this building, different floors are connected to each other by three narrow stair cases.
 On the first floor, there are two main halls called "Sadr Khaneh" or "Kashik Khaneh", used for administrative affairs.